• Skip to primary navigation

 If you send materials over 10 minutes, we cannot guarantee that the review committee will be able to watch more than the first five minutes of the materials you send.
 If you do not want the first five minutes to be watched, please include the timecode of the five minutes you would like the committee to watch.

 The SFFILM Doc Film Fund supports a range of films from around the world.
 Films do not have to have a strong social issue and most often do not have that at the center of the film.
 The fund supports documentaries that exhibit compelling stories, intriguing characters and an innovative visual approach.
-Recent examples of this include Honeyland, Hale County This Morning, This Evening, Midnight Family, The Feeling of Being Watched, Midnight Traveler, and Cutie and the Boxer.
+Recent examples of this include Going Varsity in Mariachi, Against the Tide, Ascension, Honeyland, and Hale County This Morning.

-All applicants will be notified of their status through the SFFILM grant platform by mid-November.
+All applicants will be notified of their status through the SFFILM grant platform by late-November.

 Invitation-Only Programs